 Doctors give us drugs for any minor symptoms which then sedate our lust for adventure and ability to create heroic lives.
 Teachers disparage us for our inability to sit still and pay attention and encourage us to fit in like the rest of the class, stick to the status quo, and avoid standing out.
 Parents tell us to “play it safe”, avoid taking risks, and “be grateful” for what is – a mundane and muted existence.

-We live in a hyper-feminized world where feelings matter more than facts…where agreeableness is lauded and assertiveness is criticized…where comfort and safety are prioritized and courageous and uncommon action are seen as unnecessary and even childish risks that endanger the “common” way of life.
+We live in a hyper-feminized world where feelings matter more than facts… where agreeableness is lauded and assertiveness is criticized…where comfort and safety are prioritized and courageous and uncommon actions are seen as unnecessary and even childish risks that endanger the “common” way of life.

 Throughout most of our lives, our very souls have been quietly and systematically castrated, causing us to enter adulthood as little more than boys in adult bodies, well into our 30s, 40s, 50s and beyond.